AdobeDocs/journey-optimizer.ja-JP/help/using/administration/high-low-permissions.md

 ### [!DNL View channel configuration] permission {#view-channel-surface}

 The **[!DNL View channel configuration]** high-level permission allows users to view channel configurations in order to know which channel configurations to use.
-  +++ This role includes the following low-level permissions:
+  +++ This permission includes the following low-level permissions:

 * messages_presets.read
 * subdomains_delegation.read